 That being said, it’s important for your safety that, should you still decide to cycle in poor conditions, you’re highly visible to cars and pedestrians.

-It’s illegal for more than one person to ride a bike at any one time.
-‘Giving a backie’ is an offence and you can be fined up to £200.
+Incorrectly "giving a backie" is an offence and you can be fined up to £200.

 The Highway Code advises cyclists to wear hi-vis or reflective clothing while cycling.
 This isn’t a legal requirement, however, but having reflectors on your bike is – although you only legally have to wear reflectors between sunset and sunrise.
 You must, by law, have a red rear reflector and four amber reflectors (one at the front and back of each pedal).